 Center and glue on gift.

-- If you run out of holiday wrap, but have other wrapping paper available, check the flip side of the paper.
+- If you run out of holiday wrapping paper, but have other wrapping paper available, check the flip side of the paper.
 If it is white, use the white side to wrap the gift.
 Use colorful ribbon and a tree ornament to make the package look festive.

 - All year long, look for festive ribbons, papers and embellishments to use to wrap gifts.
 I save old jewelry, buttons, and Christmas cards to make gift embellish and tags.
 I also use my computer quite a bit to make tags.
 I had never used blanket-stitched felt ribbon before… and am loving it!!!

 - It comes in two different widths.
 It is soft, but molds to any shape you want and bows stay extra perky without being stiff.